ingowald/optix7course/README.md

-The goal of this repo - together with the Siggraph course that it was originally accompanying - was to *teach* OptiX step by step, from first principles, and with mininal external dependencies.
+The goal of this repo - together with the Siggraph course that it was originally accompanying - was to *teach* OptiX step by step, from first principles, and with minimal external dependencies.
 This makes this particular codebase great for learning the basics, in particular if you view each 'example<N>/' directory as a "step", and compare it to its preceding step.